httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 current HTTP semantics.
 This document updates the `Digest` and `Want-Digest` field definitions to align with [I-D.ietf-httpbis-semantics] concepts.

-Basing `Digest` on selected representation makes it more straightforward to apply it to use-cases where the transferred data does require some sort of manipulation to be considered a representation, or conveys a partial representation of a resource eg. Range Requests (see Section 8.3 of
+Basing `Digest` on the selected representation makes it more straightforward to apply it to use-cases where the transferred data does require some sort of manipulation to be considered a representation, or conveys a partial representation of a resource eg. Range Requests (see Section 8.3 of